arcilli/investsuite-api-docs/docs/robo/synchronize_portfolios.md

 A buy transaction describes the properties of a buy order.
 The following API calls are typically made during the lifecycle:

 1.1.
-The creation of the transaction when the order is `PLACED`
+Creation of the transaction when the order is `PLACED`

 === "Request"